How US politicians responded to Netanyahu’s ICC arrest warrant

 Call for sanctions

-While the outgoing Democratic administration rebuked the ICC, Republicans were even more forceful in condemning the ICC and demanding penalties against its officials.
+While the outgoing Democratic administration rebuked the ICC, Republicans were even more forceful in condemning The Hague-based tribunal and demanding penalties against its officials.

 Senator Lindsey Graham, an ally of President-elect Donald Trump, said it is time for the US government to sanction the ICC for its warrants against Netanyahu and Gallant.